Announcements

 2/27

-An outline of your model section and a working preliminary model is due on Thursday 3/7 at the beginning of your biweekly meeting.
+A draft outline of your model section is due on Thursday 3/6 at the beginning of your biweekly meeting.

-• One member of each team should email me their outline as a PDF file.
+• One member of each team should email me their document as a PDF file.

-A draft of your data section, along with your revised six-sentence abstract and introduction, is due on Tuesday 2/27 at the end of class.
+A draft of (1) your introduction section and (2) your data section is due on Tuesday 2/25 at the beginning of class.

-• One member of each team should email me their draft as a PDF file.
+• One member of each team should email me their document as a PDF file.

 • 10 minutes per team.